ekke-rs/ekke_core/README.md

 Use bold and color to show the user where the letters they have already typed show up in the top results and show them what letters they might type to cut it down asap.

+trigger focus searchbar by single control or alt key?

 As soon as search bar takes focus:
 - Seed the elimination by offering broad categories:
   - filesystem -> y